SebastienDuruz/Eve-Intel-Checker/README.md

 cd Eve-Intel-Checker/EveIntelChecker/EveIntelCheckerElectron
 ```

-Finally build the project for the targeted architecture :
+Build the project for the targeted architecture :

 *MacOS Intel*
 ```